IsThatFearny/quartz/content/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "and least often visited by merchants introducing the commodities that make for effeminacy"
 	- "least often visited by merchants with enervating luxuries for sale"

+#3 omits the '*que*' at the end of '*minimeque*'.
+The use of 'resort' makes sense, although a more literal translation would be, as in #2, 'visited by' (as '*commeant*' is 'they go to').
+The former conveys a more negative tone towards the Belgae, which one is inclined to believe is inconsistent with Caesar's previous tone - in fact, Caesar praises them as courageous.
+A key difference between the translations is the use of 'make for effeminacy' as opposed to 'soften their warlike spirit'.
+The gist of the original Latin exists in both - the merchants' commodities are likely to make the Belgae softer and weaker, here likened to effeminacy; #1 departs from the original and introduces 'warlike' to describe their spirit. #2 seems to omit '*animos*', although makes sure to include '*effeminados*'.
+Neither translation in this case seems to translate the sentence in its entirety, although neither misses Caesar's purpose. #3's translation and introduction of 'enervating' seems needless and inaccurate, although luxuries is an acceptable alternative to commodities, especially in the context of making one's spirit softer.

 - proximique sunt Germanis, qui trans Rhenum incolunt, quibuscum continenter bellum gerunt
 	- "and they are nearest to the Germans, who live across the Rhine, with whom they continually wage war"
 	- "and also because they are nearest to the Germans dwelling beyond the Rhine, with whom they are continually at war"
 	- "and nearest to the Germans across the Rhine, with whom they are continually at war"

+#3 omits '*sunt*'. #1 stays truest to the punctuation used in the original, whereas #2 and #3 depart from this.
+This is not necessarily to say that the latter two translatio

 - Quade de causa Helvetii quoque reliquos Gallas virtute praecedunt